damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 GitLab EE now ships with a command called `sidekiq-cluster`.
 This command can be used to start extra Sidekiq workers that process only a limited number of queues.
 This feature can be used to process queues that receive a lot of jobs, without it affecting other parts of Sidekiq.
 This was added in ![922](https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/922).

-This command is not yet used by Omnibus, our goal is to add this in 8.16.
+This command is not yet used by Omnibus.
+Our goal is to add this in 8.16.

 ## Other changes